England against Scotland is world football’s oldest international rivalry and the old rivals meet once again at Hampden Park this week.

 Scotland had already beaten England nine times on English soil, but never at Wembley, though that record was ended in emphatic fashion following a 5-1 thrashing of their rivals south of the border.

-There were doubts over the Scottish side heading into the clash with England deemed favourites despite a poor recent record in the fixture, the Three Lions in possession of Everton legend Dixie Dean in attack, who was coming towards the end of his record-breaking 60-goal league campaign for the Toffees in 1927/28.
+There were doubts over the Scottish side heading into the clash with England deemed favourites despite a poor recent record in the fixture.
+The Three Lions were in possession of Everton legend Dixie Dean in attack, who was coming towards the end of his record-breaking 60-goal league campaign for the Toffees in 1927/28.

-Scotland survived an early scare and took the lead after just three minutes through Alex Jackson, who finished the clash with a hat-trick, whilst Preston North End forward Alex James netted twice as England were hit for five at the national stadium.
+Scotland survived an early scare and took the lead after just three minutes through Alex Jackson, who finished the clash with a hat-trick, whilst Preston North End forward Alex James netted twice as England were hit for five.

 Scotland’s winning side were dubbed ‘The Wembley Wizards’, though never played together again following this British Home Championship success.